Unknown-Negotiator/Gene-Expression-Analysis-Project/README.md

 Raw Counts |	Log2 Transformed Counts
 -|-
 ![](images/raw_counts_histplot_2.png) | ![](images/log2_counts_histplot.png)

 ## Control vs Treated replicates boxplot
 ![](images/log2_counts_boxplot.png)
+Here we can clearly observe a batch effect given by replicate: boxplots related to a similar replicate, but different in terms of treatment have more similar to each other expression distributions.

 # Data Preprocessing
 ## Filtration